green3g/geocola/components/list-table/list-table.md

 @module {can.Component} list-table
 @parent Home.components
-@group list-table.types 0 Types
+@group list-table.types Types
-@group list-table.props 2 Properties
+@group list-table.props Properties

 -->

 ## Description
-A configureable table that displays rows of data.
+A configureable table that displays arrays of objects in a table format with rows of data.

 The widget is configureable to allow for custom functionality.
 A `buttons` property provides this capability.
 When the button is clicked, the eventName is dispatched.
 In this way, it can be configured to emit any event and display a button with any icon.